jesseyuen/portfolio-2021/src/projects/perth-device-lab.md

 Typically you might start a design project with some rough sketches or a moodboard.
 This project begun with a performance budget.
 On first load the site needed to weigh less than 1mb on the common mobile viewport and less 2mb for common desktop viewport.

-To help achieve this the design remained lean, css written mobile first and we lazy loaded assets like large images and google maps
+To help achieve this the design remained lean, css was written mobile first and we lazy loaded assets like large images and google maps